UC-Berkeley-I-School/README/policies/Repo_security.md

 ## Public vs Private repos

 By default, repos created in this GitHub org are private.
-Only org members who have been granted the necessary permissions can view or modify the contents of aprivate repository.
+Only org members who have been granted the necessary permissions can view or modify the contents of a private repository.

 Public repos are accessible to anyone on the internet, so only org administrators can make a private repo public.
 If you want to make a repo public, please contact your instructor or the School's IT team.